Teens Rights in Your Dating Relationship

 Unless you are at least 18 years old or emancipated, you probably need a parent or adult guardian to help you file the case.
 If they can't or won't help you, you might be able to have another adult help you or you might be able to file on your own.
 You can call Iowa Legal Aid on your own even if no adult is willing to help you.

-How do I get a protective order?
+How do I get a protective order under the Domestic Abuse Act?

 To get a protective order, go to the courthouse or shelter in your county.
 You should ask for a "Petition for Relief from Domestic Abuse."
 The petition is a few pages of paper.
 It asks simple questions about what happened.